Supporting Veterans and the Families of Fallen Soldiers This Memorial Day and Throughout the Year

 It’s important to not only remember the sacrifices made by these individual soldiers, but to step up and support soldiers when they leave active duty and return to civilian life.
 Each year, around 200,000 American soldiers retire from service and become veterans.

-Perhaps it’s no surprise to learn that these veterans face an often overwhelming amount of difficulties upon leaving the military.
+Unfortunately, many of these veterans face an often overwhelming amount of difficulties upon leaving the military.

-Such physical service-related health conditions can include:
+Physical service-related health conditions can include:

 • Brain and head trauma from injuries sustained during military service